Flag of the European Union EU Clinical Trials Register Help

 End point description

 The distant recurrence-free interval (DRFI) is defined as the time between randomization and the date of distant breast cancer recurrence.
+The number analyzed at each landmark timepoint represents the number of participants who were remaining at risk for an event.

 End point type